-The consultant should collate all of the ideas to create a concept plan complete with scale design and opinion of probable costings.
+Officers should collate all of the ideas to create a concept plan complete with scale design and opinion of probable costings.
 Relevant Officers within the Town will be engaged to ensure the Plan is compliant and implementable.
-This design will be used for construction documents which will require a separate process and funding.

 The community will be encouraged to contribute to the implementation.